 Outdated content.
 I feel compelled to list this con in every review I write simply because information products about social media always become outdated.
 Social media changes too fast.
 Having said that, I know Rachel aims to update the course at least once a year.
 Still, within that year, it’s very possible one might encounter outdated or no-longer-working information along the way.
 To combat this, keep up with the FB Group!

 I have learned a ton from Rachel and from this course.
 I’ve gone through it multiple times.
-If you are struggling to get more eyeballs on your stuff, it’s definitely worth a look.
+If you are struggling to get more eyeballs on your stuff, Grow Your Audience is definitely worth a look.